CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Overall Architecture

 \subsection{Generator Architecture}

-Because of the necessity of phase along with amplitude \cite{yin2020phasen, lu2024multi}, the generator of our NDSI-BWE parallely receives both the amplitude and phase cues from the two computed synchronized feature maps.
+Due to the necessity of phase along with amplitude \cite{yin2020phasen, lu2024multi}, the generator of our CIS-BWE parallely receives both the amplitude and phase cues from the two computed synchronized feature maps.
 The magnitude spectrogram is obtained by taking the logarithm of the absolute value of the Short-Time Fourier Transform (STFT), and the phase spectrogram is obtained by taking the angle of the STFT.
 We define the narrow-band magnitude and phase spectrograms by $\mathbf{M}_{\mathrm{nb}}$ and $\boldsymbol{\Phi}_{\mathrm{nb}}$, respectively, in Eqn. \ref{eqn:magnitudeandphase}.

-where $B$ is the batch size, $F$ is the number of frequency bins ($F= \tfrac{n_{\mathrm{FFT}}}{2}+1$), and $T$ is the number of time frames.
-Its forward pass consists of three main stages:
+where $B$ is the batch size, $F$ is the number of frequency bins ($F = \tfrac{n\_{\mathrm{FFT}}}{2} + 1$), and $T$ is the number of time frames.
+The generator's forward pass consists of the following three main stages:

-\textbf{a) Parallel Post‐Processing:} The generator initially processes the narrow-band magnitude and phase in two separate streams and merge them into a common latent space at the end, harmonizing heterogeneous inputs into a unified projection.
+\textbf{a) Dual Stream Processing:} The generator initially processes the narrow-band magnitude and phase in two separate streams and merges them into a common latent space at the end, harmonizing heterogeneous inputs into a unified projection.

 \textbf{b) Lattice Block Interaction:} The Lattice block \cite{Luo2020LatticeNet} ensures continuous controlled mixing of magnitude and phase streams that enables explicit exchange of information, reweighing each stream's contribution, and faster convergence.
-Although the model could get faster inference for the absence of this mixing, however, the absence of the mixing results in error accumulation in the streams, "muffled" artifacts in the reconstructed wideband audio signal, and unstable training.
+Although the model could get faster inference for the absence of this mixing, however, the absence of the mixing results in error accumulation in the streams,``muffled" artifacts in the reconstructed wideband audio signal, and unstable training.
 Therefore, we apply two successive one-dimensional Lattice blocks (\textbf{Lattice1D}), each of which interleaves the magnitude and phase streams via criss-cross connections by learnable scalars, denoted by $\alpha_1, \alpha_2, \beta_1$, and $\beta_2$ in Fig. \ref{fig:overall_architecture}.
 These scalars perform as a gating function by controlling the strength of cross-stream injection.
-These scalars are trained end-to-end and dynamically learns ``where" and ``how-much" cross-stream interactions are required.
+These scalars are trained end-to-end and dynamically learn ``where" and ``how-much" cross-stream interactions are required.